Home

 ONE MAN's OPINION:

 There may be a number of reasons that we might have discontent in the body of Christ.
-To test the propriety we have to assess the rationale for the complaint - Would Jesus Christ have complained about this same problem?
-Would correcting the problem bring honor and glory to God?
+To test the propriety we have to assess the rationale for the complaint ask these questions:

 If you don't feel comfortable with the rationale for the complaint then perhaps you should pray to God to show you the wherewithal to overcome your discontent.

 3. We also argue.
-So when we have and an argument how should we handle it according to the following verses?
+So when we have an argument how should we handle it according to the following verses?

 1. Paul uses a metaphor built on sacrificial ritual in verse 17.
 What are the sacrifices in the metaphor?
 Why idea is Paul trying to convey by using the metaphor?

-The first sacrifice is the Philippians faith in God The second sacrifice is Paul’s service as a minister of God to them
+The first sacrifice is the Philippian's faith in God.
+The second sacrifice is Paul’s service as a minister of God to them

 2. What do the following verses tell us about Timothy?